 The basic unit for measuring one serving is one cup for vegetables & vegetable juice, two cups for leafy greens like spinach and lettuce, one cup for fresh fruits and fruit juice and ½ for dry fruits.

-It would be hard to check a chart every time you want to eat fruits or veggies, which is why we are offering you some basic measurements to get you started so you’ll be able to perform rough measurements without using documentation.
+It would be hard to check a chart every time you want to eat fruits or veggies, which is why we are offering you some basic measurements to get you started so you can perform rough measurements without using documentation.

 The following amounts count as 1 cup (serving) of fruit: